 Now that You know the difference in functionality between simply installing the Chrome extension and Installing the extension + configuring server sync you can make a decision about what is necessary for your use case.
 If Lightning for Gmail is to be used in place of a paid app, it’s highly recommended to configure a server synchronization – the following section will walk you through how to do this.

-- Client must have a G Suite Account for server-synchronization.
+- The client must have a G Suite Account for server synchronization.

-- If client only uses free gmail accounts it won’t be possible to synchronize their Contacts/Events automatically, but Chrome Extension functionality still applies.
+If the client only uses free Gmail accounts it won’t be possible to synchronize their Contacts/Events automatically, but Chrome Extension functionality still applies.

 - Enhanced Email & Email-to-Salesforce should be enabled regardless of whether or not you’re configuring server sync

-- Users can install Chrome component to maneuver Salesforce data without server synchronization.
+- Users can install the Chrome component to maneuver Salesforce data without server synchronization.

 - Server sync enables auto-syncing Contacts/Events in both locations.